positive666/Prompt-Can-Anything/README.md

 - 🚀 Accelerate video and dataset processing (to be released soon).

-- Accelerated  processing of videos and datasets（coming soon）
+- 🚀 3D  Avataor

+-  🔥🔥 in the future, it will integrate one-click fine-tuning of localization models（coming soon）

 <details open >